hvrc/mousebot/README.md

 # MouseBot for SoftMouse

-This repo contains an automated selenium based test framework for SoftMouse.NET, that automates common workflows like logging in, importing data, creating matings, litters, pups, weaning pups and resetting colony data
+This repo contains an automated selenium based test framework for SoftMouse.NET, that automates common workflows like logging in, importing data, creating matings, litters, pups, weaning pups and resetting colony data.
+These instructions are primarily for Windows based systems.

 ## Project Structure
 ```